department-of-veterans-affairs/vets-api-clients/samples/benefits-intake/README.md

 ### Description
 ---
-The project is meant to serve as an example of the benefits intake api available at [here](https://developer.va.gov).
+The project is meant to serve as an example of the VA Lighthouse Benefits Intake API available [here](https://developer.va.gov).

 ### Installation
 ---